 - Pivot: Startups need to adapt their strategies to what is working with the customers in the market.
 A pivot is a change in one of the fundamental hypothesis that one started out with.
 Following are few common pivots:

-- Zoom In Pivot – A single feature in the product now becomes the entire product
+- Zoom In Pivot – A single feature in the product will now become the entire product

 - Zoom Out Pivot – Product expands from a single feature to multiple features.
-Eg. Paytm expanded from mobile recharge to mobile wallet to e-commerce and Ola expanded from cars to bikes
+Eg. Paytm is expanding from mobile recharge to mobile wallet to e-commerce and Ola from cars to bikes

 - Customer Segment Pivot– Changing to a different customer, product remains the same